jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 2. "doc" – [string; optional] – documentation for the placement command, use to describe what the placement is for

-3. "config" – [object; optional, but may be required or ignored by some pack file processors] – placement command-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – placement command-specific configuration (See also, Configuation above)

-4. "options" – [object; optional, but may be required or ignored by some pack file processors] – placement command-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – placement command-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – placement command-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – placement command-specific data (See also, Data above)

 IMPORTANT!
-The pack file specification does not detail configuration, options, and data values for placement commands.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not detail configuration, options, and data values for placement commands.
+Please refer to the documentation for the Module File processor you will be using for more information.

-## Pack File Processors
+## Module File Processors

-Pack file processors are computer programs that read in a JSON file conforming to the pack file specification and use the data in the pack file to perform some work.
-The type of work a pack file processor might do includes, but is not limited to:
+Module File processors are computer programs that read in a JSON file conforming to the Module File specification and use the data in the Module File to perform some work.
+The type of work a Module File processor might do includes, but is not limited to:

 * Managing asset pipelines